Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function: Methodology

-The halo catalogs used in this paper were obtained by using the SUBFIND halo finder~\citep{Springel:2000qu,Springel:2020plp}, as presented in \cite{Dolag:2009}.
-This version of the code includes also gas and star particles.
-SUBFIND starts by establishing halo centers by running a parallel implementation of the 3D friends-of-friends~\citep[FOF; see, for instance,][]{Davis:1985rj} algorithm and then allocating it to the position of the particle with the lowest potential.
-After that, it grows spheres around the center and calculates the mass inside several radii, including a mean density $\Delta$ times the cosmic critical density.
-Throughout this paper, we only refer to the quantities with respect to the virial overdensity, $\Delta_{\rm vir}$, computed for the corresponding cosmology~\citep[see,][]{Bryan:1997dn}.
+The halo catalogues used in this paper were obtained using the SUBFIND halo finder~\citep{Springel:2000qu,Springel:2020plp}, as presented in \cite{Dolag:2009}.
+This version of the code also includes gas and star particles.
+SUBFIND starts by establishing halo centres by running a parallel implementation of the 3D friends-of-friends~\citep[FOF; see e.g.][]{Davis:1985rj} algorithm and then allocating it to the position of the particle with the lowest potential.
+After that, it grows spheres around the centre and calculates the mass inside several radii, including a mean density $\Delta$ times the cosmic critical density.
+Throughout this paper, we only refer to the quantities with respect to the virial overdensity, $\Delta_{\rm vir}$, computed for the corresponding cosmology~\citep[see][]{Bryan:1997dn}.